The St. Pete/Clearwater Craft Beer Trail runs north to south from Tarpon Springs to St. Pete — an hour’s drive, end to end.

 Here, the cozy tasting room shares space with the brew house.
 Located in the heart of downtown St. Pete's Central Arts District, St. Pete Brewing brewed its first beer in March 2014 and is now serving up specials most nights of the week.
 And you can pass the time with a throwback to old-school video games, too.

-Housed in a 1926 red brick garage just a short walk from Tropicana Field, this tribute to small-batch beers and home-brewed cider gets its name from St. Pete’s lesser-known label—City of Green Benches.
-A 1,500-square-foot, 12-tap tasting room features an expansive view of the 15-barrel brewhouse and opens onto a family-friendly and dog-friendly outdoor beer garden.
+A staple of St. Pete, this brewery is in the Edge District and gets its name from St. Pete's lesser-known label -- City of Green Benches.
+A 1,500 square foot, 12-tap tasting room features an expansive view of the 15-barrel brewhouse and opens onto a family-friendly and dog-friendly outdoor beer garden.
 Take a free tour on Saturdays.

 With old school games like Nintendo, Pacman and pinball machines galore, you’ll feel some major nostalgia at Florida’s first “arcade brewery."
 The RATC creations will focus on classic styles and unique beers, like the brewery’s flagship, Ms. Pacman blonde ale, as well as occasional “dank/delicious” small batches.
 Located in St. Pete’s Grand Central District, the whole family (including your four-legged friend) can enjoy this quirky and fun craft beer game room.

-Often referred to as “PAW” - this dog-friendly (and dog-focused) brewery and taproom features a wide variety of styles on their 30 taps.
-PAW welcomes you with a courtyard area with giant games, great tunes and a cozy tasting room with TVs and new event space.
-Be sure to try the Milk Bone Stout- 2017 Great American Beer Festival Silver Medal Winner!
+Often referred to as "PAW" - this dog friendly (and dog-focused) brewery and tap room features a wide variety of styles on their 30 taps.
+Savor barrel-aged beers in a courtyard area with giant games, great tunes and a cozy tasting room with TVs and event space.
+Be sure to try the award-winning Milk Bone Stout!

-You’ll find bold, innovative and amazingly delicious beers at this locally cultivated brewery headquartered on the edge of the Warehouse Arts District and the Grand Central District in St. Pete—some, like the Beach Blonde Ale, are even brewed from hops homegrown nearby.
-A spacious, modern tasting room opens up to a large warehouse area featuring a myriad of games, plus live music and food trucks on the weekends.
-Try any of the craft beers on tap, or opt for a tangy house-brewed cider.
+You'll find bold, innovative and amazingly delicious beers at this locally cultivated brewery headquartered on the edge of the Warehouse Arts District and Grand Central District in St. Pete.
+A spacious, modern tasting room opens up to a large warehouse area featuring a myriad of games, plus live music and their own food truck, 3D Bites.

-Tucked away in a residential area on the west side of St. Pete, this low-key neighborhood nanobrewery is serving up four house brews on rotation, including the raved-about raspberry wheat.
-This cozy mom-and-pop brewpub is also putting out some delicious food – pair your beer with some smoked pulled pork tacos on Taco Tuesdays or come back for some live music on Saturdays!
+Tucked away in a residential area on the west side of St. Pete, this low-key neighborhood nanobrewery is serving up five house brews on rotation, including the raved-about raspberry wheat and for the designated driver, a homemade root beer.

 The first craft brewery of St. Pete Beach is a great spot to chill after the beach — lounge indoors or outdoors, play a game with friends or chat with the brewers.
-If you find yourself in need of something substantial to fill your belly, hit up one of the several pizza joints within walking distance.
+If you find yourself in need of something substantial to fill your belly, hit up their onsite food truck.

 This beachside brewpub is the second location in St. Pete/Clearwater for this award-winning New England brewery.
-Perfectly positioned on the intracoastal, the waterfront bar and open-air dining area offers a winning combination.
-With a food menu influenced by the Gulf, beer-infused sauce recipes, signature cocktails and suds inspired by area chefs and food-forward brews you're sure to find something to please your taste buds.
+Perfectly positioned on the intracoastal, the waterfront bar and open-air dining area offers a winning combination, complete with a food menu influenced by the Gulf, beer-infused recipes, signature cocktails and suds inspired by area chefs and food-forward brews.

 Located in the heart of the Gulf Beaches, this place literally brews craft beer on an island.
 You’ll find it nestled among the shops and restaurants in John’s Pass Village on Madeira Beach.
 Tasting room is modern, featuring chef crafted Caribbean and Southern-inspired brewpub food menu.